Build Your Own Home in the

 Buying a home is hard enough without having to navigate all of this new territory by yourself.
 Choose a dealership willing to not only sell you the home you want, but to guide you through the other components as well.

-What’s that saying—don’t get caught with your pants down!
-You need a company willing to answer any question, talk you through any procedure, and ultimately make you feel comfortable with each decision—whether it has to do with the financing, transportation, installation, or utilities of your home.
+Look for a mobile home dealer willing to answer any question, talk you through any procedure, and ultimately make you feel comfortable with each decision—whether it has to do with the financing, transportation, installation, or utilities of your home.